This post is proudly sponsored by Colgate.

 Doing Our Part To Make Every Drop Count

 The kids and I sat down to brainstorm how we can save water in our own home.
 Will’s first suggestion and probably the easiest one for all of us was to simply turn off our faucet while brushing our teeth.
 For a family of 4, this small move can actually save 32 gallons of water a day.
 The kids are the first do it and you can see the smiles on their foamy mouths beaming with pride that they are doing their part.
 Another bigger step we took was actually to have a plumber come in and look at a toilet that was making a lot of noise.
-It turns out that the water was continuously running and for a few dollars worth of parts, we were able repair the toilet and save a lot of water and money in the process.
+I called a Milwaukee Emergency Plumbing company and they managed to sort it out for us.
+It turns out that the water was continuously running and for a few dollars worth of parts, we were able to repair the toilet and save a lot of water and money in the process.
+Turns out leaks and faulty bathroom fittings can actually be rather costly – who knew?
+In the event of such a plumbing problem, having a good plumber in your book of contacts can be invaluable.
+For such times when you might require professional help, reach out to experts, who can provide assistance in resolving what may be plaguing your home.
+In fact, you could also check out websites like https://makeitdrainplumbing.com/santa-monica-plumbing-services/ to locate a service provider in your area.
+Ignoring a problem will often be more costly in the long run.
 We have also made a commitment to take much shorter showers.
 Something I am working on but the kids are already pretty good at.

 Ready to make Every Drop Count?